 When looking for an engagement ring that resonates with your personal style, designer Ashley Zhang says to begin with a digital mood board of sorts.
 “Save screenshots of any and all styles of rings you like.
 After a few weeks you might be surprised to find that a few of them have similar looks or elements,” she says.
 Once you have a general sense of the vibe you’re going for, according to GIA expert Nellie Barnett, you should focus on the center stone, asking questions like: “Are you a dazzling diamond type of person or attracted to a pop of color using emerald, morganite, or a different kind of gemstone?”
 From there, she adds, look for a gemstone with a report.

 All of this to say, choosing an engagement ring that’s right for you isn’t a perfect science.
 It’s a mix of gut instinct and what’s available in the current market.
-If you’re not sure where to start, ahead, seven trends that experts predict will be big in 2023.
+If you’re not sure where to start, ahead, seven trends that have taken over 2023.

 Rings With Colored Stones

-Non-diamond center stones have steadily climbed in popularity over the last few years and experts point to this trend as one that will only grow in 2023.
+Non-diamond center stones have steadily climbed in popularity over the last few years and experts point to this trend as one that will only continue to grow.
 “Colored stones will be going strong for a long time,” Hammon predicts.
 Zhang notes that her team has also been receiving more requests for colored stones than ever before.
 “These can either be as the center and main stone or as accents,” she says.
 “Using colored gemstones is a great way to have a unique look… These rings still feel bridal and special but also bold and different.”

 Yellow Gold Bands